 If your business uses a chatbot, generates marketing copy with AI, or is building any kind of AI-powered tool, you need to read this.

-The EU AI Act takes full effect on 2 August 2026.
-MDIA — Malta’s Digital Innovation Authority — has been designated as the enforcer.
+The EU AI Act’s transparency obligations take effect on 2 August 2026.
+MDIA, Malta’s Digital Innovation Authority, has been designated as the enforcer.
 And most of Malta’s 35,000+ SMEs are adopting AI tools without knowing that new legal obligations are months away.

 I’ve spent the past few months going through the Act in detail, talking to people in the ecosystem, and figuring out what it actually means in practice.
 Here’s what I’ve learned.